-Refer to Arizona Administrative Code (A.A.C.)
-R15-2D-601 through R15-2D-607 and R15-2D-902.
 The value of tangible personal property and real property owned by the partnership is its original cost.
 The partnership normally determines the average value of its owned property by averaging the values at the beginning and ending of the tax period.
-Refer to Arizona Corporate Tax Ruling CTR 01-2 regarding the treatment of computer software in the property factor (whether to include it and attribution to particular state(s) in the numerator).
+Property used to generate non-apportionable or non-taxable income is not included in the property factor.

-The value of tangible personal property and real property rented by the partnership is eight times its net annual rental rate.
-The net annual rental rate is the annual rental rate paid by the partnership for the rented property less the aggregate annual subrental rates paid by subtenants of the partnership.
+The value of tangible personal property and real property rented by the partnership is eight (8) times its net annual rental rate.
+The net annual rental rate is the annual rental rate paid by the partnership for rented property, less the aggregate annual subrental rates paid by subtenants of the partnership.
 The partnership automatically achieves averaging for rented property by the method of determining the net annual rental rate of such property.